Blog →

 Distribution List vs. Shared Mailbox: Which One Should You Use?

 Should I use (or still use) a distribution list or a shared mailbox?
-We get asked this question a lot, and although some say that it depends on your business needs, I say most businesses should opt for a shared mailbox.
+We get asked this question a lot, and although some say that it depends on your business needs, I say most businesses should opt for a shared mailbox over a distribution list.
 Let me explain.

 Let’s start with understanding what they are and how they differ.